This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A yeast infection

-, or vulvovaginal candidiasis, is a common vaginal infection.
-Vulvovaginal candidiasis is caused by a fungus, or yeast-like germ.
+, or vaginal candidiasis, is a common vaginal infection.
+A yeast infection is caused by a fungus, or yeast-like germ.
 Fungi are normally found in your vagina.
 Too many fungi can cause an infection.

 - You develop abdominal or pelvic pain.

 - Your discharge is bloody and it is not your monthly period.

 - Your signs and symptoms get worse, even after treatment.

 - You have questions or concerns about your condition or care.

 includes medicines to treat the fungal infection and decrease inflammation.
 The medicine may be a pill, cream, ointment, or vaginal tablet or suppository.